-- 38.6 Viability and Sufficiency Evaluation of Proposed Short-Term Reliability Process Solutions and Monitoring of Selected Short-Term Reliability Process Solutions - 38.6.1 The ISO shall evaluate all proposed Short-Term Reliability Process

-Solutions and, if applicable, shall evaluate the conceptual permanent solution provided by the Responsible Transmission Owner pursuant to Section 38.4.2.1 to determine whether each is viable and sufficient to satisfy individually, or in conjunction with other solutions, the Short-Term Reliability Process Need.
+- 38.6 Viability and Sufficiency Evaluation of Generator Deactivation SolutionProposed Short-Term Reliability Process Solutions and Monitoring of Selected Short-Term Reliability Process Solutions - Short-Term Reliability Process Solutions and, if applicable, shall evaluate the conceptual permanent solution provided by the Responsible Transmission Owner pursuant to Section 38.4.2.1 to determine whether each is viable and sufficient to satisfy individually, or in conjunction with other solutions, the Generator

+DeactivationShort-Term Reliability Process Need.
 The ISO shall perform this viability and sufficiency evaluation consistent with the requirements set forth in Sections 31.2.5.3 and 31.2.5.4 of Attachment Y of the ISO OATT.
-The ISO shall coordinate with the Responsible Transmission Owner(s), as necessary, in performing its evaluation. - 38.6.2 If the ISO determines that there are adequate Viable and Sufficient market-based or demand response Short-Term Reliability Process Solutions to satisfy completely the identified Short-Term Reliability Process Need, the ISO will conclude the Short-Term Reliability Process under this Attachment FF.
-As part of its final Short-Term Reliability Process report, the ISO shall present the results of its viability and sufficiency assessment to interested parties if the Short-Term Reliability Process has been concluded because there are adequate market-based or demand response Short-Term Reliability Process Solutions to satisfy completely the Short-Term Reliability Process Need. - 38.6.3 Monitoring of Selected Short-Term Reliability Process Solutions-the they continue to develop consistent with the conditions, actions, or schedules for the projects in accordance with ISO Procedures.
+The ISO shall coordinate with the Responsible Transmission Owner(s), as necessary, in performing its evaluation. - 38.6.2 If the ISO determines that there are adequate Viable and Sufficient market-based or demand response Generator Deactivation SolutionShort-Term Reliability Process Solutions to satisfy completely the identified Generator DeactivationShort-Term Reliability Process Need, the ISO will conclude the Generator DeactivationShort-Term Reliability Process under this Attachment FF.

+As part of its final Short-Term Reliability Process report, the ISO shall present the results of its viability and sufficiency assessment to interested parties if the Short-Term Reliability Process has been concluded because there are adequate market-based or demand response Short-Term Reliability Process Solutions to satisfy completely the Short-Term Reliability Process Need.; and

-ISO will monitor the development of all Short-Term Reliability Process
+ISO will monitor the development of the all Short-Term Reliability Process

-Solutions, including market-based and demand response solutions, to confirm that
+Solutions, including market-based and demand response Generator Deactivation